eslachance/enmap-docs/sponsors.md

 To nab yourself a great place to host your project for free, head on over to the [Discord Bot Hosting on BlueFox.Tech](https://bluefox.tech/discord.php)!

+## Enmap Supporters

+### AndrewJWin

+The first supporter on GitHub and Patreon, working towards a degree in IT and an occasional idiot on An Idiots Guide.

+He's Andrew()#9999 on Discord, and always willing to tell you if your nose looks weird.